-Less than 1 financial year RM Total RM
+On demand or within 1 year RM Total RM

+2022 Accruals 7,770 7,770

 2021 Accruals 8,996 8,996

-2020 Accruals 5,000 5,000

 (b) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of the Society's financial instruments will fluctuate because of changes in market interest rates.
 The Society's exposure to interest rate risk arises primarily from fixed deposit with a licensed financial institution.